Data security at Fair Finance

 - 6) All of our staff undergo data protection training each year

 If you’re worried about your own cyber security, we recommend that you visit get safe online for lots of useful tips and advice.

 Here’s a bit more about the technical measures we have in place to protect your data:

 To ensure that we maintain internal security we have attained a Cyber Essentials certificate.

 Cyber Essentials is a simple but effective Government backed scheme that aims to protect organisations, whatever their size, against a whole range of the most common cyber attacks.
 Certification gives you peace of mind that our defences will protect your data against the vast majority of common cyber attacks simply because these attacks are looking for targets which do not have the Cyber Essentials technical controls in place.

-For more information on Cyber Essentials visit https://www.cyberessentials.ncsc.gov.uk/
+For more information on Cyber Essentials visit cyberessentials.ncsc.gov.uk

 We have officially registered SSL Certificates attached to all pages on our website and application form.What is a Security Certificate?

 When you go to a site that uses HTTPS (connection security), the website uses a certificate to prove the website's identity to browsers.
-To help you stay on safe on the web, browsers require websites to use certificates from trusted organizations.What is HTTPS?
+To help you stay safe on the web, browsers require websites to use certificates from trusted organisations.What is HTTPS?

 The main function of HTTPS is the authentication of an accessed website and the privacy of exchanged data.
 The encryption of communications between a user and a website protects against eavesdropping and tampering of the communications.
-In practice, this provides a reasonable confidence that one is communicating without interference by attackers with the website that one intended to communicate with, as opposed to an impostor.How can you check for a security certificate?
+In practice, this provides a reasonable confidence that you are communicating without interference by attackers with the website that you intended to communicate with, as opposed to an impostor.How can you check for a security certificate?